diogotcorreia/master-thesis/docs/content/ch02-background.typ

 sometimes collapsing (also known as broadening) the taint of a given object, that is, assuming an entire object is tainted instead of just a single field.
 For example, if `foo.a` is tainted,
-Pysa might collapse its taint and assume `foo` as whole is tainted.
+Pysa might collapse its taint and assume `foo` as a whole is tainted.
 This is unwanted behaviour for detecting class pollution, given that the return value of `getattr` must flow unchanged to `setattr`.